 Frequently asked questions

-All of these FAQs relate to the Faculty of Medicine Master's Scholarships.
-They do not provide guidance for the course application process.
+These FAQs relate to the Faculty of Medicine Master's Scholarships.
+They do not provide guidance for the programme application process.

 Frequently asked questions